stulp/dmpbbo/tutorial/dmp.md

 ![alt text](formulae/form_116.png "\begin{eqnarray*} \dot{s} =&amp; 1/\tau \mbox{~if~} s &lt; 1 &amp; \\ &amp; 0 \mbox{~if~} s&gt;1 \\ \end{eqnarray*}")

-This, in all honesty, this TimeSystem is not very elegant, as this discontinuous dynamical system leads to a non-smooth velocity and acceleration profiles.
+This is admittedly not very elegant, as this discontinuous dynamical system leads to a non-smooth velocity and acceleration profiles.
 However, the velocities and accelerations of this system are never used, as only the phase itself is passed to the function approximators.
 So it's not elegant, but it doesn't hurt.
+This system has been implemented in the TimeSystem class.

 ![alt text](images/phase_systems-svg.png  "Exponential and constant velocity dynamical systems as the 1D phase for a dynamical movement primitive.")